Live on Friday 28 July 4:00pm - 8:00pm

 The newly opened Bicester Village Station means you can now travel straight to the boutiques from London Marylebone or Oxford Parkway.
 The service to Bicester North station will continue to run as usual.
 For trains coming into Bicester North a shuttle service is available to Bicester Village.

-There will be two trains running every hour, with the journey from London Marylebone taking from 46 minutes.
-The new Bicester Village Information Hub, located adjacent to the station, will welcome you with a suite of luxury shopping services including Hands-free Shopping, Tourist Information, Luggage Drop service and more.
+There are two trains running every hour, with the journey from London Marylebone taking from 46 minutes.
+The new Bicester Village Information Hub, located adjacent to the station, welcomes you with a suite of luxury shopping services including Hands-free Shopping, Tourist Information, Luggage Drop service and more.
+See all Shopping Services here >

 These services are available to book at the Bicester Visitor Centre in the Village or the Information Hub at Bicester Village Station.